 Once you know what you want, start looking at internships.
 There are over 250 programs in the United States, so this can seem like a lot!
 Here are some tools I found helpful in my journey.

 For When You’re “Just Browsing”: Academy of Nutrition and Dietetics Internship List

 This list from AND shows all accredited (i.e. official) internship options in the United States.
 It’s up to date and allows you to filter by state, degree, and distance education.
-Each internship lists the concentration, length of time, number of students accepted, and when to apply.
-There are even links to each internship’s website so you can do your own research!
-This is a great place to start when you want to see what’s out there
+Each internship lists the program location, features, and website so you can do your own research!
+This is a great place to start when you want to see what’s out there.

 For Comparing the Data: All Access Dietetics’ Internship Database

 All Access Dietetics is a company run by a dietitian with the goal of helping you succeed in your dietetic career, which includes internships.
 One free resource they have is a database of every internship.
 This database has filterable data on minimum and average GRE and GPA scores and average tuition costs.
 Because it’s a very large database, not everything is up to date.
 I’d suggest double checking websites to confirm what you find.
 Regardless, this tool is a great place to consider the pros and cons of internships you’ve chosen.